Jean Launois: The 1920s and 1930s

 In 1923, Launois won the Indochinese Prize (Le Prix de l’Indochine) of 3,000 francs which included a trip from France to Saigon.
 His time in Indo-China is well documented by letters home.
 He trekked by foot, horseback, and boat across the Indo-Chinese peninsula, drifted down the Mekong River on the private raft of a Laotian prince, and traveled roundtrip from Hanoi to China by railroad.
 During his travels, Launois documented his experiences with drawings and sketches that included the indigenous people of the forest and life in the villages and bars.
 During his short trip to China, he painted a Chinese bride that is in a private collection.

 During the late 1920s, Launois traveled frequently between Paris, the Vendée, and Algeria.
 His first major exposition in 1926 was a great success.
-He also illustrated books for Roland Dorgèles, Francis Carco, and Octave Mirbeau, which are now collectors’ items.
+He also illustrated books for Roland Dorgèles, Francis Carco, and Octave Mirbeau, which are now collector's items.
 In 1927, Launois married Aimée Suarès Lévy, the niece of the poet André Suarès.
 While his artistic success continued, his marriage was strained by his independent and free personal life, heavy drinking, and association with the underworld of Paris.

 By 1933, and the collapse of the economy, life for the Launois family became difficult.
 He was forced to trade pictures in return for a living.
 His in-laws had to sell their Paris apartment.
 Although living from hand-to-mouth, Launois continued to travel from Paris to North Africa during the winter, and in the summer to Saint-Jean-des-Monts, where he led an informal art school.